executionByFork/privilegeEscalation/solutions/chkmsgs.md

 You can fix your PATH variable by restarting your terminal or running `export` and setting `PATH` back to the original string

 **Why does this work?**
 Anytime you type a command, the operating system looks at the `PATH` variable and searches every directory listed in it for a program of the same name as the command.
 Once it finds one that matches, it runs it immediately.
 In other words, it runs the first one it finds.
-What if you were to change that variable so that this program found a *different* `cat` binary...
+What you've done is created a *different* `cat` program, and made sure the OS finds your first by prepending the current directory to the `PATH` variable.